-Most multi-project environments (where resources are shared across projects) have adubious reputation of very low on time delivery performance (less than 10%), as per the originally committed dates.
-Yes in many cases, the due date performance looks better, but only as per the revised dates! (or not considering that the scope may have been compromised to meet the deadline).
+Most multi-project environments (where resources are shared across projects) have a dubious reputation of very low on time delivery of projects (less than 10%), as per the originally committed dates.
+Yes, in many cases, the due date performance looks better; but only as per the revised dates (or, if one were to ignore the possibility of the scope having been compromised to meet the deadline).

 The solution that is not

-In such environments, the realization that the project is delayed comes very close to the due date, as a result management of these companies feel that the root cause behind the mess is lack of visibility and hence control on the projects.
+In such environments, the realization that the project is delayed comes very close to the due date.
+As a result, management of these companies feels that the root cause behind the mess is lack of visibility, and hence control over the projects.

-One way most organizations have tried to solve the problem is by investing in project specific IT systems, which claim to provide visibility in these environments.
+One way most organizations have tried to solve the problem is by investing in project specific IT systems that claim to provide visibility in these environments.
 Managers try to solve these visibility problems by making more detailed plans with more date driven milestones for control.
-However, in execution, when uncertainty hits the project, the associated delays make the plans go haywire and at the same time, the delay of one project, causes cascading effect on other projects as resource contention multiplies the delays.
+However, during execution, when uncertainty hits the project, the associated delays make the plans go haywire.
+At the same time, the delay in one project causes a cascading effect on other projects, as resource contention multiplies the delays.

-With many projects under delays, the management mode of operation is mostly crisis driven.
-In such environments, the management attention to the issues interrupting projects is delayed, as the number of crises far outnumber the bandwidth of management, further adding to the delays.
+With many projects getting delayed, the management mode of operation is mostly crisis driven.
+In such an environment, management attention to the issues interrupting projects is delayed, as the number of crises far outnumber the bandwidth of management, further adding to the delays.

 The solution of making detailed plans to improve these environments does not seem to work.
 Many managers intuitively feel that the entire exercise of planning is a waste of time – which does not help execution.
-Many give up efforts of planning and by the time, project is mid-way of execution, the project managers’ start using their intuition to manage projects rather than the carefully made plans before the start of the project.
+Many of them stop planning altogether, and by the time the project is mid-way through execution, project managers start using their intuition to manage projects rather than the carefully made plans before the start of the project.

-With the common experience of delayed projects, many project managers try another solution – start projects as early as possible – which in turn causes increased load on resources and subsequent damages associated with bad-multitasking.
+With the common experience of delayed projects, many project managers try another solution – start projects as early as possible.
+This, in turn, results in an increased load on resources and subsequent damages associated with bad-multi-tasking.

-Is their a different way of managing the mess in these environments?
+Is there a different way of managing the mess in these environments?
 Are these environments cursed to be perennially in a state of instability and chaos?

 The way out

-Critical Chain Project Management, invented by Dr Eli Goldratt, using the Theory Of Constraints addresses the root cause of the chaos in multi-project environments.
+Critical Chain Project Management (CCPM), invented by Dr Eli Goldratt, using the Theory of Constraints, addresses the root cause of the chaos in multi-project environments.

-The two management assumptions which cause all the undesirable effects in these environments are:
+The two management assumptions that cause all the undesirable effects in these environments are:

-2. The only way to finish the project in time is to finish each task on time.
+- The only way to finish the project on time is to finish each task on time

-The first assumption causes many projects to be in WIP state, causing bad-multitasking of common resources, which in turn not only wastes the capacity of these resources but also increases the overall lead time of all the projects.
+The first assumption causes many projects to be in a WIP state, causing bad-multi-tasking of common resources, which, in turn, not only wastes the capacity of these resources but also increases the overall lead time of all the projects.

-The project buffer provide protection against uncertainties of the longest path whereas, the feeding buffer provide protection to the lead time from expanding due to uncertainties of the feeding chain.
+The project buffer provides protection against uncertainties of the longest path, whereas, the feeding buffer provide protection to the lead time from expanding due to uncertainties of the feeding chain.
 In execution, these visible buffers are managed actively to prevent wastages of time and capacity.